lucasmag/oowlish-challenge/README.md

 $ pytest
 ```

-A runner adapter was also made that allows us to run the tests using Django's `test` command:
+Was also made a runner adapter that allows us to run the tests using Django's `test` command:
 ```python
 $ python ./manage.py test
 ```